CLNEulalia/Express-Intro/readme.md

 $ npm install hbs
 ```

-In `index.js`, let's [configure our express app](https://expressjs.com/en/guide/using-template-engines.html) to use Handlebars as its "view engine":
+In `index.js`, let's [configure our express app](https://expressjs.com/en/guide/using-template-engines.html) to use Handlebars as its "view engine".
+Put this below the requires, but above the routes.

 ```js
 app.set("view engine", "hbs")